bobbylcraig/bobbylcraig.github.io/index.md

 layout: about
 ---

-I'm a programmer who currently works at <a rel="noreferrer noopener" href="https://mailchimp.com">Intuit Mailchimp</a> on <a rel="noreferrer noopener" href="https://mailchimp.com/help/about-customer-journeys/">Customer Journeys.</a>
+I'm a programmer who currently works at <a rel="noreferrer noopener" href="https://mailchimp.com">Intuit Mailchimp</a> on automation.

 Sometimes [I write]({% link blog.md %}).